 The rest of this paper is organized as follows.
 First, Section 2 gives an overview over related work.
-Subsequently, Section 3 introduces definitions and notations which are used and Section 3.1 describes the new preprocessing step.
-Next, Section 4 will show that the number of computational steps will be significantly decreased.
-Finally, Section 5 concludes the work.
+Subsequently, Section 3 introduces definitions and notations which are used and Section 3.1 describes the new preprocessing step and Section 3.2 the modified retrieval algorithm.
+Next, Section 4 will show that the number of computational steps will be significantly decreased and Section 5 discusses the application in the architectural domain.
+Finally, Section 6 concludes the work.